5 Best Smart Thermostats for Home Assistant 2026

 FAQs

-Do I need a C-wire for installation?
+Do I need a C-wire to install a smart thermostat?

 Final Thoughts